hannushchenkos/CW_tasks/script/tasks.md

 12. Calculate body mass index
 13. Translates a given DNA string into RNA
 14. Sum of all of the positives
+15. Function that does four basic mathematical operations

 //===============================//